yorklim/tp/docs/UserGuide.md

 ## Policy related commands
 Not sure what policies your clients have?
 ClientCare got you covered!

+### Policy List
+ClientCare helps you to manage all your clients' policies and allows you to view what policies your clients have easily.

+[Add Policies highlighted diagram]

 ClientCare offers the following commands to help you manage your clients' policies:
 * [Adding a policy: `addpolicy`](#adding-a-policy-addpolicy)